build-on-aws/content/posts/practical-cloud-guide/migrate-a-sql-server-database-in-the-cloud/index.md

 STATS = 5
 GO
 ```

 Run the script using sqlcmd.

 ```powershell
 sqlcmd -i C:\backup\restore_database.sql
 ```

-If the restore is successful you will see a many status messages ending with this message.
+If the restore is successful, you will see many status messages ending with this message:

 ```powershell
 100 percent processed.